Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Rayleigh-Taylor Instability

 The unsteady transfer of energy and mass in the dynamic atmospheres of both the Earth and the Sun often creates configurations in which dense matter overlies tenuous matter.
 In the presence of gravity, such configurations can be unstable to disturbances that exchange the overlying heavy fluid with the light fluid below.
 This evolution produces falling spikes of the former and rising bubbles of the latter, and the atmosphere evolves toward a state of lower gravitational potential energy.
 The linear stability of such unstable hydrostatic equilibria has been examined both for broadly distributed layers of continuously upward-increasing mass density, in which the characteristic wavelength of the disturbances is comparable to or smaller than the layer thickness \citep{Rayleigh_1882}, and for very narrow layers of effectively discontinuous upward jumps in mass density, in which the characteristic wavelength of the disturbances is much larger than the thickness of the layer \citep{Taylor_1950}.

-{ At Earth, a continuously distributed negative gradient in density of charged plasma is created by the nonuniform production and loss of ions.
+At Earth, a continuously distributed negative gradient in density of charged plasma is created by the nonuniform production and loss of ions.
+At high altitudes, relatively few atoms are available to be ionized by the absorption of EUV energy from the Sun, so low-density plasma is created; at low altitudes, more ions are created because of the higher neutral density, but rapid recombination with electrons again yields low-density plasma.
 The result is a plasma density that peaks at an intermediate height of about 300 km (see Figure \ref{fig:densities}), and at altitudes below that it can be unstable to the Rayleigh-Taylor instability.
 Typically this occurs after sunset.
-Disturbances generate large-scale density depletions in the lower I/T that can rise to high altitudes, over 1000 km, \citep[``spread-F'', see review by][]{2009AnGeo..27.1915W}.
+Disturbances generate large-scale density depletions in the lower I/T that can rise to high altitudes (over 1000 km).
+Severe disruptions in the radio transmission characteristics of Earth's atmosphere are one consequence of onset of this phenomenon, commonly known as ``spread-F'' \citep[see review by][]{2009AnGeo..27.1915W}.
+Additional fine structure is induced at the sides of the rising bubbles by non-uniformities in the winds of the coexisting neutral component of the atmosphere.

 On the Sun, negative density gradients can be produced by the plasma pressure deficit present in regions of strong magnetic field, which compensates for the magnetic pressure enhancement there and maintains an overall balance of the total pressure force across the magnetic region.
-The magnetic Rayleigh-Taylor instability creates filamentary structures in both newly emerged and established flux regions \citep{2005Natur.434..478I,2006PASJ...58..423I, 2007ApJ...666..541A, 2010ApJ...716.1288B,2011ApJ...736L...1H,2012ApJ...746..120H,2012ApJ...756..110H}.
-In observations and models of solar prominences, which are cold dense neutral structures in the background hot, tenuous corona, bubbles of low-density, high-temperature coronal plasma well up from below and intrude into the high-density, low-temperature body of the prominence above.}
+The magnetic Rayleigh-Taylor instability creates filamentary structures in newly emerged flux regions that are long parallel to the field lines (to avoid bending them) and short perpendicular to the field (to grow as fast as possible); see \citet{2005Natur.434..478I} and \citet{2006PASJ...58..423I} for these results and applications to arch filament systems on the Sun, and \citet{2007ApJ...666..541A} for an application to the dynamic emergence of a new active region.
+The Rayleigh-Taylor instability also has been invoked in observations and modeling of hedgerow solar prominences \citep{2010ApJ...716.1288B,2011ApJ...736L...1H,2012ApJ...746..120H,2012ApJ...756..110H}.
+Prominences \citep[e.g.,][]{1995ASSL..199.....T} are large-scale clouds of relatively cold and dense material, consisting mostly of neutral hydrogen atoms, suspended on magnetic field lines within the surrounding hot and tenuous coronal plasma, comprised primarily of fully ionized hydrogen.
+In these observations and models of hedgerow solar prominences, bubbles of low-density, high-temperature coronal plasma well up from below and intrude into the high-density, low-temperature body of the prominence above.